Rancho Agua Puerca y las Trancas: History

 The one square league grant was first made to Hilario Buelna in 1839, as Rancho del Jarro, but Buelna apparently forfeited his claim by failing to make any improvements.
 A new grant was made in 1843 made to brothers-in-law Ramón Rodríguez and Francisco Alviso.
 Ramón Rodríguez (1798-1876), brother of Sebastian Rodríguez of Rancho Bolsa del Pajaro, married Francisco Alviso's sister, Maria Rosa Alviso (1816-1890).

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Agua Puerca y las Trancas was filed with the Public Land Commission in 1852, and the grant was patented to Ramón Rodríguez and Francisco Alviso in 1867.
+As required by the Land Act of 1851, a claim for Rancho Agua Puerca y las Trancas was filed with the Public Land Commission in 1852, and the grant was patented to Ramón Rodríguez and Francisco Alviso in 1867 (patent No. 206).

 In 1846 Felipe Armas (1809-) married Maria Antonia Rodriguez, sister of Ramón Rodríguez.
 Marriage into this family enabled Felipe Armas to purchase Francisco Alviso's half of Rancho Agua Puerca y las Trancas in 1847.

 In 1867, Rancho Agua Puerca y las Trancas was sold to James Archibald.
 Archibald arranged for a Swiss dairyman, Ambrogio Gianone, to run the dairy.
 Eventually, Gianone bought the north third of the rancho, which is now known as Gianone Hill.
 After Archibald died in 1875, his wife sold the remainder of the rancho to Joseph Bloom.
 The Swanton Pacific Ranch comprises much of the original Rancho Agua Puerca y Las Trancas.